stonepros/stone/doc/dev/developer_guide/essentials.rst

 Essentials (tl;dr)
 ==================

-This chapter presents essential information that every Ceph developer needs to know.
+This chapter presents essential information that every Stone developer needs to know.

 Leads
 -----

-The Ceph project is led by Sage Weil.
+The Stone project is led by Sage Weil.
 In addition, each major project component has its own lead.
 The following table shows all the leads and their nicks on `GitHub`_: